Stop Crying Your Heart Out: Release history

-Use in other media
+Legacy

 Just days after release, the song was used for the closing BBC montage following England's defeat to Brazil in the 2002 World Cup quarter-final.

-The song was used as the ending theme for the 2004 film The Butterfly Effect, the season 2 episode 'Red' of Smallville and the pilot episode of Birds of Prey.
-It has also been featured in the film Made of Honor, an episode of the short-lived soap North Shore, and in the end credits of the 2025 biopic I Swear.
-The song was used also in several episodes on 2002-03 Argentine telenovela Rebelde way.
+The song was used as the ending theme for the 2004 film The Butterfly Effect and the pilot episode of Birds of Prey.
+It has also been featured in the film Made of Honor, and in the end credits of the 2025 biopic I Swear.